FelixFahne/3/README.md

    ```
    The converted CSV files will appear inside the `csv_output` folder.
 Use
    the optional `--convert-only` flag to run just the conversion step.
 4. **Train a model** – Open either `dialogue_pred.ipynb` or `ESL_AddedExperinments.ipynb` in Jupyter Notebook and run the cells one by one.
+Use a CSV file that includes a `label` column.
 A model file will be generated.
 5. **Evaluate a corpus** – Use the evaluation tab in `app.py` or the final notebook cells to load the saved model together with new CSV data.
 Accuracy numbers will be printed.